foureyes/csci-ua.0101-spring2016-004/slides/06/math-float.markdown

 <section markdown="block">
 ## Adding Floating Point Numbers With a Loop

-__This program adds the numbers from 0.01 to 1 by hundreds.__ __What do you think the result should be... and how does it compare to the actual output?__&rarr;
+__This program adds the numbers from 0.01 to 1 by 0.01.__ __What do you think the result should be... and how does it compare to the actual output?__&rarr;

 (Notice we're explicitly using floats)